untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 - **Prefetch radius decouples load from display** — tiles start loading at `effectivePrefetchRadius` (auto: midpoint of stream/unload gap) so the parse completes before the camera reaches the visual zone, eliminating blank-screen pops on tile entry.
 - **Grace period prevents oscillation** — a 3-second hold on `.parsed` tile teardown stops rapid load/unload cycles at tile boundaries, which was the primary cause of flickering in large scenes.
 - **`maxTileUnloadsPerUpdate = 2`** — spreading GPU buffer releases across frames prevents a single-frame blank when many tiles leave range simultaneously.
 - **`maxConcurrentTileLoads = 2`** — two concurrent parses balance throughput for large scenes against RAM spike risk.
-Each parse calls `MDLAsset(url:)` on a full USDC file; the `tileParseMemoryBudgetMB` gate serialises naturally when a large tile saturates the budget.
+Each parse runs `UntoldReader` on a full `.untold` file; the `tileParseMemoryBudgetMB` gate serialises naturally when a large tile saturates the budget.
 - **`blockRenderLoop: false` on all tile/LOD/HLOD loads** — `setEntityMeshAsync` is called with `blockRenderLoop: false` so that `AssetLoadingGate.isLoadingAny` is not held `true` during the (potentially multi-second) parse.
 Without this, concurrent parses freeze `visibleEntityIds` updates and stall the render loop.
 - **Hysteresis on LOD/HLOD transitions** — `lodHysteresisFactor` (default 0.90) and `hlodHysteresisFactor` (default 0.90) add a 10% inner band so the camera must move meaningfully past a switch boundary before the current representation is unloaded.
 Without hysteresis, frame-to-frame distance jitter causes rapid load/unload cycles that freeze the engine.
 - **`cancelPendingEntities` before entity destruction** — when `unloadLODLevel` or `unloadHLOD` tears down child entities, it first calls `BatchingSystem.shared.cancelPendingEntities(_:)` with the render descendant IDs, purging them from all pending batching queues.
 This prevents "entity is missing" errors when the batching tick tries to process additions for entities that were destroyed between event queuing and tick processing.